Updated September 2019

-The cultivation of cannabis for personal or medical use remains illegal in Utah.
+The cultivation of cannabis for personal use remains illegal in Utah.

-In 2014, the state did pass a bill that allows for the state’s Department of Agriculture to grow industrial hemp for research purposes.
+Hemp can legally be grown by individuals licensed by teh Utah Department of Agriculture and Food.
+In 2014, the state passed a bill that allows for the state’s Department of Agriculture to grow industrial hemp for research purposes.
 The program allows licensed growers to cultivate cannabis containing no more than 0.3% THC.